franksnightmare/debatinator/README.md

 Finding the pros and cons of an idea will ideally give all arguments for all sides and so a general overview of all viewpoints.

 ## State of the Art
-IBM's machine goes through many text sources to extract arguments pro and con topics.
+IBM's machine goes through many text sources to extract arguments pro and con about a topic.
-One of IBM's previous creations, the jeopardy playing Watson, was recreated by searching wikipedia as a poor man's alternative.
+One of IBM's previous creations, the jeopardy playing Watson, was recreated in a simpler way.
+Poor man's Watson gives similar answers simply by searching wikipedia.

 ## New Idea
 Instead of using IBM's intensive method we will aim to get the same pros and cons by using widely available and structured information on the internet.